 The PACD administers the Nonpoint Source Pollution Prevention Mini-Grant Program.
 Grants of up to $2,000 are awarded to promote water quality and pollution prevention.
 With this funding, conservation districts are able to implement educational programs to increase local awareness of water quality issues and encourage citizen participation in activities to improve water quality in local watersheds.
 Financial and other support for this project is provided by the Pennsylvania Association of Conservation Districts, Inc. through a grant from the Pennsylvania Department of Environmental Protection under Section 319 of the Clean Water Act, administered by the U.S. Environmental Protection Agency.

-The 2018 grant round is open.
-The deadline to apply is March 2, 2018.
+The 2018 grant round is closed.
+The deadline to apply was March 2, 2018.
 Click here for grant guidelines.

 Links to other agencies offering conservation education grants: